After Florence, here’s how you can still get to the coast from Charlotte

 Read More

-And U.S. 70 between Interstate 95 and the coast was open with one lane closed in each direction in Kinston, the department said.
+And U.S. 70 between I-95 and the coast was open, with one lane closed in each direction in Kinston, the department said.
 U.S. 74 from I-95 to Wilmington was also opened, it said.

 “Travel to the coast will still be time-consuming because we still have some major roadways that are under the impact of the hurricane,” Thompson said.